-1. On the computer that has a previous version of Defender Security Server and Administration Console installed, run the Defender.exe file.

-In the Defender distribution package, you can find the Defender.exe file in the Setup folder.

-When stepping through the wizard, make sure to select the Defender Security Server and Defender Administration Console features for installation.
+- 1. On the computer that has a previous version of Defender Security Server and Administration Console installed, run the Defender.exe file. - In the Defender distribution package, you can find the Defender.exe file in the Setup folder. - 2.
+Complete the Defender Setup Wizard. - When stepping through the wizard, make sure to select the Defender Security Server and Defender Administration Console features for installation.